 Cryopreservation of eggs has remained a challenge until recently.
 The egg is a large cell with high water content.
 The older slow freezing methods could not completely prevent the ice crystal formation which damages the cell during freezing and thawing.
 This has been virtually eliminated by a relatively new technique called Vitrification or ultra rapid cooling.

 Studies have documented comparable results with ICSI/IVF on vitrified/warmed oocytes and fresh oocytes in younger women both in terms of fertilization and clinical pregnancy.
-Available data on the incidence of congenital abnormalities in the children born using vitrified/warmed eggs, though limited are also reassuring with no significant increase in risk when compared with conventional IVF/ICSI and the general population.
+Available data on the incidence of congenital abnormalities in the children born using vitrified/warmed eggs, though limited is also reassuring with no significant increase in risk when compared with conventional IVF/ICSI and the general population.
 American Society for Reproductive Medicine in January 2013 lifted the label ‘experimental” from oocyte vitrification.

 Successful oocyte vitrification program simplifies oocyte donation programs.

 There are various other indications where it can be used.

 Medical indications like cancers in women who do not have a partner, when cancer itself or the treatment thereof is likely to result in loss of fertility.

 Certain women prefer to freeze supernumerary eggs instead of embryos during IVF owing to ethical reasons.